tssurya/bugfixes/bug-2024777_Traffic-Dropped-At-BR-Local.md

 ## Conclusion

 To find a proper fix, we tried to investigate who was wrongly programming the flows.
 We picked a specific node, deleted all flows on `br-local`.
 Then restarted the `ovnkube-node` and `ovn-controller` components.
 Rechecking the br-local flows, it was clear that they both weren't the culprits since no flows were added to `br-local`.
-We then rebooted the node and then saw the wrong flows getting re-added to `br-local` again which made OVS the suspect.
+We then rebooted the node and then saw the wrong flows getting re-added to `br-local` again which made something else running on the node, the suspect.
 Looking at the OVS openvswitchd logs, we saw:
 ```
 2021-11-19T16:24:32.448Z|00666|connmgr|INFO|br-local<->unix#3: 1 flow_mods in the last 0 s (1 deletes)
 2021-11-19T16:24:32.454Z|00667|connmgr|INFO|br-local<->unix#6: 2 flow_mods in the last 0 s (2 adds)